-I think Options should've been particularly concerned - given that, as mentioned, Caledonian told Options the consumers it dealt with 'were generally still resident in UK' - about whether advice was being given (or any other regulated activity carried on) in the UK as Caledonian was not authorised by the FSA nor, later, the FCA.
+I think Options should've been particularly concerned - given that, as mentioned, Caledonian told Options the consumers it dealt with 'were generally still resident in UK' about whether advice was being given (or any other regulated activity carried on) in the UK as Caledonian was not authorised by the FSA nor, later, the FCA.
 There was reason, as I've explained, to think Caledonian might be breaching the general prohibition against persons carrying on a regulated activity in the UK without authorisation.
-And this should have, in my view, led Options to conclude that it should not enter into (or continue with) a relationship with Caledonian at all, and therefore not accept any applications, including Mr P's.